danielwoodie/fireplace/content/calculators/safewithdrawal.md

 ## So what's happening?

-The future value calculator starts with an initial amount of investments, an interest rate, and the duration of contributions.
-The initial values are $100,000, 8%, and 20 years, respectively.
+The safe withdrawal calculator starts with an initial amount of annual expenses, investments, an interest rate, uncertainty, and the duration of withdrawals.
+The initial values are $100,000, $2,500,000, 8%, 4%, and 35 years, respectively.

-Additionally, you will then include a regular contribution along with how frequently you'd like to make this contribution.
-For example, if you contribute $2,000 every two weeks you can choose that.
-Alternatively, you may contribute $50,000 annually, which you can also select above.
+Using this information, the calculator then iterates through each withdrawal and growth rate for each year and returns the future value.

-Using this information, the calculator then iterates through each contribution and growth rate for each year and returns the future value.
-If the growth rate is 8% and the contributions happen weekly then the effective growth rate becomes 8%/52 at each period.
-A similar pattern occurs for each contribution frequency.
+One thing to note is that when you go below zero, the higher end of your growth will now have a larger impact on negative values than the lower end of the growth spectrum.
+As such, you may see these areas shrink or even cross because of this inverse impact on negative values.

 ## How is the uncertainty used?